When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Subtle Nautical

-The pale blue and slightly sandy-colored details give a seaside feel as a base.
-A framed whale picture and a couple of accent pieces tie the elements together.
+The pale blue and sandy beige details give a seaside feel.
+A framed whale picture and a few accent pieces tie the elements together without screaming “Ahoy Matey.”

 Super-Duper Superheroes

-The clever choice of artwork makes this superhero-themed nursery cute without making the room feel like the inside of a graphic novel.
+The clever artwork makes this superhero nursery cute without making the room feel like a comic book shop.

-A rainbow-colored theme for your nursery decor gives you plenty of scope to be playful, and you don’t have to paint a giant rainbow on the wall to do it.
+A rainbow theme allows you to be playful.
+You don’t have to paint a giant arch on the wall to do it.

-The polka dots in this room match the rainbow stool, dresser drawer pulls, and the homemade pom-pom name garland on the wall.
+The polka dots in this room match the rainbow stool, dresser knobs, and homemade pom-pom garland.
+It is cohesive and cheerful.

-This circus nursery uses a big-top-inspired paint job on the ceiling to make this an over-the-top yet somehow subtle baby’s room.
+This circus nursery uses a “big top” paint job on the ceiling to create a wow factor.

-The bleached driftwood detailing on this crib is perfect for this boho beach, surfer-dude-themed nursery.
+The bleached driftwood detailing on this crib is perfect for a boho surfer theme.

-Stuffed toy wales match the whale print of the changing pad, while simple, non-baby-specific decor pieces above the crib will work well when your baby grows into a child who wants to redecorate to their tastes.
+Stuffed toy whales match the print on the changing pad.
+The simple decor pieces above the crib are not “baby-specific,” meaning they will still look cool when your baby becomes a toddler.

-In these two examples, a very similar feature wall serves as a backdrop for a Star Wars theme in one room and an astronaut theme in the other.
+In these examples, a similar dark feature wall serves as a backdrop for a Star Wars theme in one room and an astronaut theme in the other.

 Nursery Decor Ideas for Small Rooms